GRACE: Graph Neural Networks for Locus-of-Care Prediction under Extreme Class Imbalance: Methodology

-Give a patient note $\mathcal{N}_p$, we featurize it by extracting multiple types of embeddings from it.\\ \textit{\textbf{Base embedding}}: We pass each $\mathcal{N}_p$ through a sentence transformer to obtain a 384-dimensional dense vector.
-This constitutes the base representation for an $\mathcal{N}_p$ corresponding to a patient $p$, and we call this feature \fb{}.\\ \textbf{\textit{Lexical features}}: We enrich the base embeddings \fb{} by concatenating $n$-gram (lexical) features (\fl{}).
+Give a patient note $\mathcal{N}_p$, we featurize it by extracting multiple types of embeddings from it.\\ \textit{\textbf{Base embedding}}: We pass each $\mathcal{N}_p$ through a sentence transformer (or some other language model embedding (LME)) to obtain a 384-dimensional dense vector.
+This constitutes the base representation for an $\mathcal{N}_p$ corresponding to a patient $p$, and we call this feature as \fb{}.\\ \textbf{\textit{Lexical features}}: We enrich the base embeddings \fb{} by concatenating $n$-gram (lexical) features (\fl{}).
 The main goal of having these features is to find and use discriminative $n$-grams, specifically trigrams, that are statistically indicative of each class.
 For this, we compute the log-likelihood~\cite{llrtfrombook} comparing the goodness of fit of the data with two competing hypotheses \cite{lrt} mentioned below: \begin{compactenum} \item Null hypothesis ($\mathcal{H}_0$): The occurrence of the trigrams is independent of the patient class.
 In other words, the probability of observing the trigram is the same for both the IP and the OP classes. \item Alternative hypothesis ($\mathcal{H}_1$): The probabilities of the trigrams occurring differ between the IP and the OP classes. \end{compactenum} Only those trigrams are retained for which the $p$-value of the test is $<0.01$.
 From this exercise, we obtain a total of 723 trigram features, out of which 480 are distinctive of the IP and 243 of the OP classes, respectively.
 Thus the total embedding size is $|$\fb{}+\fl{}$| = 1107$.\\ \textbf{\textit{Emotive features}}: We use the \texttt{empath}~\cite{empath} library to extract emotive features (\fe{}) from each $\mathcal{N}_p$.
 The library has a broad set of pre-defined 194 emotional and topical categories, including \textit{anger}, \textit{confusion}, \textit{death}, \textit{fear}, \textit{injury}, \textit{sadness}, etc. Each category has a dictionary of words that correspond to the overall emotion/topic expressed by that category.
-As a result, the total embedding size for a patient node now is $|$\fb{}+\fl{}+\fe{}$| = 1301$.\\ \textbf{\textit{Reasoning pathways}}: We obtain the reasoning pathways by prompting a reasoning-based LLM.
-The prompt to obtain a reasoning pathway given an input $\mathcal{N}_p$ is noted in Appendix ~\ref{apx:prompts}.
+As a result, the total embedding size for a patient node now is $|$\fb{}+\fl{}+\fe{}$| = 1301$.\\ \textbf{\textit{Reasoning pathways}}: We obtain the reasoning pathways given an input $\mathcal{N}_p$ by prompting a reasoning-based LLM.
 We encode these reasonings with the same sentence transformer as that for the base embedding.
-We then concatenate these 384-dimensional reasoning embeddings (\fr{}) with the node representation obtained so far and finally construct a feature vector of size $|$\fb{}+\fl{}+\fe{}+\fr{}$| = 1685$. \if{0} \fi
+We then concatenate these dense 384-dimensional reasoning embeddings (\fr{}) with the node representation obtained so far and finally construct a feature vector of size $|$\fb{}+\fl{}+\fe{}+\fr{}$| = 1685$.
+The prompt to obtain a reasoning text from $\mathcal{N}_p$ is mentioned in \textit{supplementary materials}. \if{0} \fi